 USC requires official transcripts from all post-secondary schools (Including community colleges) you have attended, regardless of transfers or whether a degree was earned.
 Your application processing may be delayed if you fail to submit all undergraduate transcripts.

 - First, upload scanned copies of official registrar-issued transcripts to the online application.
 Please note that these must be official transcripts printed on university letterhead.
 Print-outs from online student portals are not acceptable.

-- After you submit your application and received your 10 digit USC ID number, you must request that every university you attended mail or send an e-transcript directly to the USC Office of Graduate Admission.
+- After you submit your application and received your 10 digit USC ID number, you must request that every university send an e-transcript to email@example.com.

 Studied abroad?
 If it was for one semester or less, we do not need a transcript from that institution if the grades appear on your undergraduate transcript.

 Haven’t graduated yet?
 You must complete the Concurrent Enrollment Form if you are submitting official transcripts without a conferred bachelor's degree.
 Sign and scan the form and upload it to your admissions application under the “supplemental documents” tab.

 Your application is considered complete once all application materials have been processed, including transcripts and letters of recommendation.
 Completed applications are reviewed on a rolling basis and most students can expect an admissions decision within 6-8 weeks of their application being complete.
 To check the status of your application contact the Office of Admissions.

 Please note that applications, including all supplemental documents, must be completed by the listed deadline.